unahouExosite/docs/portals/README.md

 #### Response

-Respond 200, if user exists in some domain.
+Responds with HTTP status 200 if user exists in some domain.

-Respond 404, if user doesn't exist in any domain.
+Responds with HTTP status 404 if user doesn't exist in any domain.

 ### Delete user